rsm-gh/phantom-player/README.md

 3. Execute the setup file.

 **If the dependencies are satisfied, the software can be directly executed, the installation is not mandatory.*
-***When the stable version is released, there will be some packages for popular distributions & windows.*
+***When the stable version be released, there will be some packages for popular distributions & windows.*

 ## Controls